 Don’t Jump Straight to a Hangboard

 In the gym, you’ll see plenty of people doing a hangboard workout.
-Hangboards are the funny-shaped boards that people hang from, do one-fingered pull-ups on, or move around on.
+Hangboards (one of our favorite gifts for climbers!) are the funny-shaped boards that people hang from, do one-fingered pull-ups on, or move around on.
 One of the common bouldering tips you’ll hear from others is to use hangboards to get stronger…but I disagree.

 Climbing targets tendons a lot more than it targets muscles.
 You strengthen your tendons slowly by building supporting muscle groups and climbing easy routes.

 Without this initial training, you can get injured easily on a hangboard.
 They’re designed to put a lot of strain on your tendons, increasing finger strength.
 Save this training for much further down the road, and don’t listen to anyone that says differently.

 Climbers all have their favorite styles.
 I love crimpy routes with big long moves.
 Some people love slab problems that require intricate footwork and incredible balance.
 No matter what your style is, one of the best bouldering tips in general is to mix it up.

 Mastering multiple styles opens up doors that you couldn’t go through before.
 There are certain climbing areas that have a lot of slopers, some that are filled with micro crimps, some that are jug city.
 The more you can climb, the more places you’ll want to go.

 If going more places doesn’t interest you, then climb multiple styles because it will strengthen different muscle groups.
 This will make you a better climber for your specific style and allow you to creatively solve problems you may not have before.